mrobe/senteAssistant/README.md

 senteAssistant
 ==============

-Note: with the demise of Sente and end of the Sente user's forum, Sente Assistant is no longer supported.
+Note: with the demise of Sente and end of the user's forum, Sente Assistant is no longer supported.